sk-zk/TruckLib/README.md

 ## Known issues and limitations
 * The library does not calculate the bounding box of items, so you'll need to recalculate the map (F8) on load.
-* Anything to do with prefabs is probably not going to behave as expected.
+* Anything to do with prefabs is probably not going to work all that well.
 * The prefab object creator doesn't handle terrain points yet.
 Unless you need prefab terrain, this is also fixed by recalculating.